 - Viable – The business must be viable and have growth potential.

-When you’ve chosen a work permit/visa, you’ll usually be able to apply and pay for it online via the gov.uk website.
+When you’ve chosen a work permit/visa, you’ll usually be able to apply and pay for it online via the gov.UK website.
 The earliest you’ll usually be able to do so is 3 months before your employment start date.
 You’ll need to provide proof of identification as well as your supporting documents.

-Depending on the country you are applying from you will either be asked to book an appointment at a visa application centre or use the UK Immigration mobile application.
+Depending on the country you are applying from you will either be asked to book an appointment at a visa application center or use the UK Immigration mobile application.
 The waiting time for a decision on work visa applications from outside the UK is usually around 3 weeks.

 When applying for a UK work permit, you may need the help of professionals.
 For example, entrepreneurs applying for a start-up or innovators visa will require a comprehensive business plan.
-B&F Services can help assist businesses and individuals with UK visa applications and maximise chances of success.
+B&F Services can help assist businesses and individuals with UK visa applications and maximize chances of success.